metal-stack/docs/docs/src/overview/hardware.md

 ## Servers

-At the moment we support the following server types:
+The following server types are officially supported and verified by the metal-stack project:

 | Vendor     | Series      | Model            | Board Type     | Status |
 |------------|-------------|------------------|:---------------|:-------|